 Most alternative and contemporary metal rings are made in a comfort fit style.
-Comfort fit rings are curved on the inside.
-It makes them a little easier to take on and off.
-As the name suggests, it also makes them a little more comfortable to wear.
+Comfort fit rings are curved on the inside which makes them easier to take on and off.
+As the name suggests, it also makes them more comfortable to wear.

-The curve on the inside of the ring is similar to the side of a barrel.
-The top and bottom are carved out a little bit, so there is less material on those parts of the ring than there would be on a standard fit ring.
-This is why comfort rings are just a little bit bigger, and also why they feel better on your hand when you're wearing it every day.
+The curve on the inside of a comfort fit ring is similar to the side of a barrel.
+The top and bottom are carved out, so there is less material on those parts of the ring than there would be on a standard fit ring.
+This is why comfort rings fit slightly larger than standard fit rings, which are straight from top to bottom.
+The domed shape is also why they feel better on your hand.

-For rings 7mm - 9mm, you may want to order a half size down from your regular size.
+- 7 to 9mm ring width: Order a half size down from your regular size.